Champions League last 16 form guide: Scores, results, league position, schedule, fixtures

 Round of 16: Liverpool, 21/02 (a) | 15/03 (h)

-- Madrid are 14 matches unbeaten at home (W11 D3), stretching back to last season's Champions League quarter-final defeat by Chelsea.
+- Madrid are 14 matches unbeaten at home (W11 D3), stretching back to last season's Champions League quarter-final defeat against Chelsea.

 Tottenham